 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 One of the most popular dog-friendly accommodation options in Walhalla is the North Gardens Camping Area, a free camping ground located at the northern end of town with basic facilities.
-After extensive storms in 2021, the camping ground was closed for a long period, but has now fully reopened (as of February 2022).
-It’s a great dog-friendly campground.
+There are toilets, barbecues and picnic tables, but no showers.
+Unfortunately during our visit it was closed due to storm damage, as it’s an excellent dog-friendly campground.

 A few of the holiday cottages dotted around Walhalla are pet-friendly, including Sancreed Cottage and Creek Cottage.
 Both of these cottages have two bedrooms and can sleep up to four humans, plus have a fully fenced yard.
 Enquire in advance for permission for your dog; a small additional fee may be applicable.